fntsrlike/slack-irc-syncbot/README.md

 - `iconUrl`: Default ICON for messages from IRC to Slack by url.
 48*48 size is better
 - `iconEmoji`: As iconUrl but by emoji code.
 It will override by iconUrl
 - `serverPort`: The port of web application to get post request from slack. default is 80
+- `httpsServerPort`: As `serverPort` but in https connection. default is 443.
 - `initializeTimeoutLimit`: Set seconds to be limit time of initialization.
 - `listUpdatedPeriod`: Set seconds to update user list